Anterolisthesis, retrolisthesis, and chiropractic care can go hand-in-hand, as conservative treatment could prevent many side effects.

 Chiropractic Care for Spondylolisthesis

-Before taking medication or having surgery, patients with spondylolisthesis can seek chiropractic care.
-Rest and activity restriction can be part of the early treatment.
-Patients can be taught corrective exercises for their posture issues that resulted from spondylolisthesis.
+Chiropractic care has the goals of improving posture, spinal mechanics, and function.
+For spondylolisthesis, chiropractors do not actually “reduce the slippage”, rather, they “address the spinal joints above and below the slipped vertebrae”.
+As a result, they can improve motion and alleviate back pain.10 Rest and activity restriction can be part of the early treatment.
+Patients could be taught corrective exercises for their posture issues that resulted from spondylolisthesis.
 Exercise will help patients support their back better, especially for lumbar (lower back) muscles.
-Patients can work on their general fitness, and they can use “heavy-duty elastic tubing (for) isotonic resistance exercises”.
-Some patients may benefit from orthotics, especially if they have low arches or flat feet.
+Patients can work on their general fitness, and they may use “heavy-duty elastic tubing (for) isotonic resistance exercises”.
+Some patients might benefit from orthotics, especially if they have low arches or flat feet.
 It is important to strengthen the spine and improve stability.
 “Spinal stabilization exercises” include abdominal bracing, lower abdominal hollowing, and posterior pelvic tilt.
-Particular chiropractic manipulations that may help spondylolisthesis include side-posture manipulations, adjustments below or above the misaligned segment, flexion-distraction, and sacroiliac (SI) joint adjustments.8 Other chiropractic treatment options for spondylolisthesis include electrical stimulation, ultrasound, trigger point therapy, and instrument-assisted soft tissue therapy and manipulation.9
+Particular chiropractic manipulations that may help spondylolisthesis include side-posture manipulations, adjustments below or above the misaligned segment, flexion-distraction, and sacroiliac (SI) joint adjustments.11 Spinal manipulation identifies restricted joints and a gentle thrust is used to return proper motion by stretching soft tissues.
+Manipulations are hands-on methods of treatment.
+In flexion-distraction, this non-thrusting technique utilizes a special table with a “slow pumping action”.
+Other chiropractic treatment options for spondylolisthesis include electrical stimulation, ultrasound, manual resistance techniques and joint stretching, trigger point therapy, and instrument-assisted soft tissue therapy and manipulation.
+Chiropractors apply pressure with their fingers, on certain points, in order to reduce tension, during trigger point therapy.
+Instrument-assisted manipulation, also non-thrusting, uses a hand-held instrument to apply force.
+Chiropractic treatments emphasize that prevention is important, as patients return to their regular activitites.12

 Find out more about chiropractic therapy for spondylolisthesis.